-As part of the quality improvement process, performance data at an individual provider or practice level is reviewed and evaluated.
-This provider performance data may be used for quality improvement activities including use by the utilization management committee, credentialing committee and/or other committees involved in the quality improvement program.
+As part of the quality improvement process, performance data on each provider is reviewed and evaluated.
+This may be done by the Credentialing Committee and/or other committees involved in the quality improvement program.
 This review of provider specific performance data may include, but is not limited to:

-- Site evaluation results including medical record audit, appointment availability, after-hours access, cultural proficiency, and in-office waiting time. - Preventive care, including well-child exams, immunizations, prenatal care, lead screening, cervical cancer screening, breast cancer screening, and other age appropriate screenings for detection of chronic diseases or conditions. - Member complaint and grievance data. - Utilization management data including emergency room visitis/1000 and bed days/1000 reports. - Sentinel events and/or adverse outcomes. - Compliance with clinical practice guidelines. - Pharmacy data including use of generics or specific drugs
+- Site evaluation results including medical record audit, appointment availability, after-hours access, cultural proficiency, and in-office waiting time. - Preventive care, including Well-child exams, immunizations, lead screening, cervical cancer screening, breast cancer screening, and screening for detection of chronic diseases such as diabetes and kidney disease. - Prenatal care. - Member Complaint and grievance data. - Utilization management data including referrals/1000 and bed days/1000 reports. - Sentinel events and/or adverse outcomes. - Compliance with clinical practice guidelines.

-HEALTH EFFECTIVENESS DATA AND INFORMATION SET (HEDIS)
+HEALTH EFFECTIVENESS INFORMATION SET (HEDIS)